 Radiology

 The Lindsborg Community Hospital Radiology Department offers state-of-the-art services for emergency, inpatient and outpatient care.
 These services provide valuable information for patients and medical providers.
 The Radiology staff is on-call 24 hours a day, 365 days a year.
 Radiology exams are scheduled weekdays and performed as ordered by a physician, walk-ins are welcome for many exams.
-To schedule an exam, call 785-227-3308, ext 185.
+To schedule an exam, call 785-450-5256.

 CT (CAT) SCAN

 Lindsborg Community Hospital offers Computed Tomography or CAT scan, an x-ray examination using computer technology to create cross-section images of structures within the human body.
-The LCH CT department received a major upgrade in August, 2011 when a new 16-slice CT machine was installed.
+The LCH CT department received a major upgrade in March of 2024 when a new 64-slice CT machine was installed.
 While similar to the previous CT device, the patient experience and the imaging results for the physicians are greatly improved.
-This new equipment will take up to 16 slices, or images, in a single rotation to provide impressive, detailed diagnostic images in seconds.
-By viewing these sections in sequence, the radiologist is able to create a three dimensional image of the body part being examined.
+This new equipment will take up to 64 slices, or images, in a single rotation to provide impressive, detailed diagnostic images in seconds.
+By viewing these sections in sequence, the radiologist is able to create a three-dimensional image of the body part being examined.

 Ultrasound is also known as sonography.
-This is a diagnostic technology that uses high frequency sound waves, above the range of human hearing, to produce images of structures inside the body.
+This diagnostic technology uses high-frequency sound waves, above the range of human hearing, to produce images of structures inside the body.
 Ultrasound produces excellent images of organs that are soft-tissue or fluid-filled.
 Sonography is less effective in examining air-filled organs and bones.

 ECHOCARDIOGRAMS